 Privacy & Your Rights

 Your privacy is important to us at SickKids.
 To offer the best care possible, we need to collect and use information about you and your family.
-The Compliance & Privacy Office is responsible for how we protect the information you share with your health-care team.
+Below you will find information about how we protect your information and how it is used to provide you with care.